cogentcore/core/README.md

 ## General / Widgets

+* add select to sliceview
+* use in IconView to select icons, and in fileview for favorites -- stateful fileview
+* and selector for different standard keyfun maps in prefs
+* Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.
+* search for structtableview, treeview
+* DND and copy/paste for structtableview

 * add margin for para in text

 * tooltip prevents button from opening dialog, causes hang sometimes -- close tooltip right away?

 * CSSAgg needs a tag for no-inline -- don't inline its map ever
 * also, inline choice could be smarter if we knew what was in the map, but...

-* selector for different standard keyfun maps..

 * bitflag elements, e.g., TypeDecoration in FontStyle -- field should in general be a uint32 or uint64, but bitflag uses int32, int64 which is fine,